All trees require sunlight.

-The answer lies, in part, in the episodic nature of disturbance that characterizes the North American habitats in which aspens thrive.
+Part of the reason that aspens are able to scratch out a living as pioneers despite their substandard seeds lies in the episodic disturbances that characterize the North American habitats in which aspens thrive.
 And the primary agent of this disturbance – at least before humans colonized the New World – has long been wildfire.

 Wildfires are rarely one-off phenomena.
 They tend to occur repeatedly in a given area, areas in which aspens not-so-coincidentally thrive.